Q) How do I submit my application?

 Q) Can I apply if I have been disqualified previously for academic reasons?

-Q) Can I apply if I am a convicted criminal?
+Q) Can I apply if I have a conviction?

 A) Applicants who have been convicted of any criminal offense, or who have charges pending against them, should consult the State Board of Law Examiners in the state(s) in which they expect to practice law.